simonrdavies/NapierOne/tutorials.md

 - Ryuk
 - Sodinokibi

-This resulted in the generation of specific data subsets for each of these ransomware starins.
+This resulted in the generation of specific data subsets for each of these ransomware strains.
 Each data subset contains versions of files encrypted using the specific ransomware strain.
 Again the sequence number, combined with the file type, is used to link these various files together

-So for example , considering the Microsoft Office word document NapierOne\DOC\DOC\0001-doc.doc, the following are related
+So for example , considering the Microsoft Office word document NapierOne\DOC\DOC\0001-doc.doc, the following files are related

 |File Name | Path              |  Comment|
 |--------- | --------          | ------|